dathan/blog/content/posts/maximizing-web-based-sharing-for-effective-previews-across-platforms.md

 ## Motivation

 I have been writing code to support sharing content from the web on various platforms since 2010.
-This is my attempt at recording all the things that I do to effectively share effective Previews across LinkedIn, Facebook, iMessage, Twitter and any other Open Graph compatible system.
+This is my attempt at recording all the things that I do to effectively share effective Previews across LinkedIn, Facebook, iMessage, Twitter, and any other Open Graph compatible system.

 ## History